Revisiting David Lee Roth’s Fan-Dividing ‘Skyscraper’

 Nevertheless, VH's significantly more mainstream, keyboard-laden 5150, handily outsold the DLR band's somewhat schizophrenic (but just as frequently thrilling) Eat 'Em and Smile three-to-one, thereby shuffling the cards in the deck before they were dealt for round two of the ongoing feud, to be enacted in the early months of 1988.

-The DLR band struck first delivering Skyscraper, the album being celebrated by this piece, on Jan.
+The DLR band struck first, delivering Skyscraper on Jan.
 26, 1988.
-But with it came news that bass player Sheehan had already bailed out (replaced by Matt Bissonette, brother of Gregg) amid much mysterious frustration relating to the LP’s difficult recording process – the first sign that there could be trouble in paradise.
+But with it came news that bass player Sheehan had already bailed out (replaced by Matt Bissonette, brother of Gregg) amid much mysterious frustration relating to the LP's difficult recording process – the first sign that there could be trouble in paradise.

 Ironically, Skyscraper's' first single, "Just Like Paradise," slipped and sloshed right on up the radio and MTV charts, buoyed by a virtual tsunami of orchestrated synthesizers deployed by new band member Brett Tuggle.
 Yet the song simultaneously alienated all of the die-hard VH-heads who had thrown their lot in with Roth, not helped by the consistent keyboard abuse heard on subsequent singles, the poppy "Stand Up" and just plain weird art collage that was the title cut (a glimpse of what psychedelia might sound like on herbal tea instead of acid).